 In the average market among the 128 markets, the top ranked station's audience share was 37.5% larger than the second ranked station's audience share; the second ranked station's audience share was 34.5% larger than the third ranked station's share; and the third ranked station's share was 54.8% larger than the fourth ranked station's share.
-These averages are affected by many markets where there is a wide difference.21 In the median market, the number one station's audience share was 25.0% larger than the number two station's audience share; the number two station's audience share was 21.7% larger than the number three station's share; and the number three station's audience share was 25.0% larger than the number four station's share.
+These averages are affected by many markets where there is a wide difference.21 In the median market, the number one station's audience share was 25.0% larger than the number two station's audience share; and the number three station's audience share was 21.7% larger than the number three station's share; and the number three station's share.